Pippa Crerar: Career

 Before joining the Daily Mirror, Crerar worked as Political Correspondent and City Hall editor for the Evening Standard throughout Boris Johnson's tenure as London Mayor.
 She has also previously been deputy political editor at The Guardian, where she was a presenter of the Politics Weekly podcast.
-Crerar is a presenter of BBC Radio 4's programme The Week in Westminster, and has appeared regularly on The Andrew Marr Show, Politics Live, as well as weekly on Sky News.
+Crerar is a presenter of BBC Radio 4's programme The Week in Westminster, and has appeared regularly on The Andrew Marr Show and Politics Live, as well as weekly on Sky News.

 Crerar was the Daily Mirrors political editor from 2018 to 2022.
 She was chair of the Parliamentary Press Gallery 2020/21.

 In May 2020, Crerar revealed that Prime Minister Boris Johnson's special adviser Dominic Cummings had broken COVID-19 lockdown rules by travelling from London to County Durham while experiencing symptoms of the disease, and that he had been investigated by police, in a joint Mirror-Guardian investigation.
 Cummings made a statement in the garden of 10 Downing Street acknowledging his movements, but retained his position.

 In November 2021, Crerar published an article stating that a Christmas party had taken place in Downing Street in 2020, in contravention of lockdown rules.
 The article was followed by further articles in the Mirror, as well as content from other publications and broadcasters alleging further parties in what became known as Partygate.
 In December 2021, she published a photograph in the Mirror showing former Conservative London mayoral candidate Shaun Bailey at a Christmas party in December 2020.
 In January 2022, she published further articles on Partygate, including on "wine time" Fridays at Downing Street and a festive quiz.
 On 25 January the Metropolitan Police announced that it would investigate Downing Street parties during lockdown.

 Johnson was later forced to apologise after being fined over illegal parties held at 10 Downing Street when Covid-19 restrictions were in place.
 After a series of scandals, including Partygate and the Chris Pincher affair, he stood down as prime minister.

 The committee chair, Harriet Harman MP, later praised Crerar's journalism in the Commons, adding: "This episode has shown that wrongdoing has not gone undiscovered and attempts to cover it up have failed, but it would have been undiscovered had not the press doggedly investigated."